Professional curiosity

 • Is there anything about what you see that makes you feel uneasy?

-• Could what you see be a sign or symptom of abuse, neglect or self-neglect?
+• Could what you see be a sign or indicator of abuse, neglect or self-neglect?

 • Consider why someone is behaving a certain way; think broadly about what this might mean?